akisatok/pySaliencyMap/README.md

 Requirements:

-    Python
+    Python (>= 2.7 is preferable)
-    numpy
+    numpy  (>= 1.7 is preferable)
     OpenCV (>= 2.4 is preferable)

 Usage:

-    class pySaliencyMap
+    If you would like to test this package, please try python main.py
+    You can see the input image (test.jpg) and its saliency map.

-    -- Please see the main function to know how to use the class pySaliencyMap
+    The file main.py provides a simple example how to use the class pySaliencyMap.